- What is feedback?

 In line with University policy, assessment in SPS operates according to the following principles:

-- Normally there is a 15 working day turn-around time expected for mid-semester coursework assessment.
-This aims to get feedback into your hands in time for you to benefit from it in final assessment.
+- Normally there is a 3 week turn-around time expected for mid-semester coursework assessment.
+This aims to get feedback into your hands in time for you to benefit from it in the final assessment.
 If this turn-around time is not being met you should bring this to the attention of the relevant head of subject.

 - The School is required to retain exam scripts as a record of exam performance, and cannot return these to students.